MantisAI/nervaluate/README.md

 entity type was assigned.

-This full problem is described in detail in the [original blog](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) post by [David Batista](https://github.com/davidsbatista), and extends the code in the[original repository](https://github.com/davidsbatista/NER-Evaluation) which accompanied the blog post.
+This full problem is described in detail in the [original blog](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) post by [David Batista](https://github.com/davidsbatista), and extends the code in the [original repository](https://github.com/davidsbatista/NER-Evaluation) which accompanied the blog post.

-The code draws heavily on:
+The code draws heavily on the paper:

 * [SemEval-2013 Task 9 : Extraction of Drug-Drug Interactions from Biomedical Texts (DDIExtraction 2013)](https://www.aclweb.org/anthology/S13-2056)